#80: Introvert Acceptance

 Wes questions whether or not an introvert man needs to be conventionally “good looking” to have a fulfilling dating life.

-Wes Colton gives his take on whether the COVID-19 pandemic spells the end of going up to attractive strangers in hopes of a date, aka cold encounters or “cold approach.”
+Wes Colton gives his take on whether the COVID-19 pandemic spells the end of talking to strangers, aka cold encounters.

 Wes Colton discusses how the pandemic is making many introverts realize how much we actually miss people, and how this insight can carry over into our lives once the outbreak has ended.